Charles Daniel McDonald

 Charles Daniel McDonald (born 23 April 1976) is a Scottish fashion journalist and digital media entrepreneur.

 McDonald was born in Greenock, Renfrewshire, Scotland.
 Initially working across Scotland as a fashion model to supplement his studies for his master's of science degree/post-graduate diploma/post-graduate certification in design engineering with sustainability at Strathclyde University, Glasgow, Scotland, graduating in 2001.
 Instead of heading into a career commensurate with his studies he pursued fashion as a model, fashion journalist, and blogger.

-He received notoriety from the fashion industry through his roles as editor-in-chief of FORÇ Fashion Magazine and Fashion FORÇ radio show which is currently broadcast on City FM Malaga 106.2FM alongside "Charles Does Fashion" on Barcelona City FM 107.3 FM and ´FashionFORÇ´ on World Radio Paris & BBC World Service DAB 202 Mhz.
+He received notoriety from the fashion industry through his roles as editor-in-chief of FORÇ Fashion Magazine and Fashion FORÇ radio show which is currently broadcast on City FM Malaga 106.2 FM alongside "Charles Does Fashion" on Barcelona City FM 107.3 FM and ´FashionFORÇ´ on World Radio Paris & BBC World Service DAB 202 MHz.